nulladdr/react-fatless-form/README.md

 ##### Custom Feedback

 Leverage `feedbackManager` or your own UI for personalized user feedback.
-The flexibility of disabling `showFeedback` empowers developers to craft unique experiences while adhering to state management requirements.
+The flexibility of `feedbackConfig` empowers developers to craft unique experiences while adhering to state management requirements.

 #### Example usage